-Although there are numerous known causes of non-IPF, the pathogenesis is similar between most diseases.
+Although there are numerous known causes of non-IPF, the pathogenesis is similar to most diseases.
 The process involves phases of injury, inflammation, and repair.
 There is recurrent and direct epithelial/endothelial injury to the distal air spaces due to various causes (e.g., drug toxicity, environmental exposure, autoimmune reactions).
 Destruction of the alveolar-capillary basement membrane leads to platelet activation and fibrin-rich clot formation.
-Macrophages release proinflammatory cytokines and chemokines, resulting in chemotaxis of neutrophils.
+Macrophages release proinflammatory cytokines and chemokines, resulting in the chemotaxis of neutrophils.
 The release of cytokines, reactive oxygen species, proteases, and transforming growth factor-beta (TGF-β) amplifies the inflammatory process.
-TGF-β released by macrophages and damaged tissue promotes fibroblast proliferation resulting in myofibroblast formation and secretion of fibrous proteins and ground substance, which form the extracellular matrix (ECM).
+TGF-β released by macrophages and damaged tissue promotes fibroblast proliferation, resulting in myofibroblast formation and secretion of fibrous proteins and ground substance, which form the extracellular matrix (ECM).
 Chronic inflammation from repetitive injury over time leads to continued thickening and fibrosis of the lung parenchyma.
 This process ultimately results in irreversible fibrosis and impaired gas exchange.

 If the diagnosis is unclear from a patient’s history and non-invasive testing, a lung biopsy is an option.
 The histological features and distribution of fibrosis vary between types of non-IPF.
 However, fibrosis may be described as scarring or thickening of the interstitial tissue.
 In addition to fibrosis, the findings suggestive of a few subtypes of non-IPF are shown below: